apache/skywalking-satellite/README.md

 NOTICE, SkyWalking Satellite uses [v3 protocols](https://github.com/apache/skywalking/blob/master/docs/en/protocols/README.md).
 They are incompatible with previous SkyWalking releases before SkyWalking 8.0.

 # Download
-Go to the [download page](https://skywalking.apache.org/downloads/) to download all available binaries, including MacOS and Linux.
+Go to the [download page](https://skywalking.apache.org/downloads/) to download all available binaries, including MacOS, Linux and Windows.
+Due to system compatibility problems, some plugins of SkyWalking Satellite cannot be used in Windows system.
+Check [the corresponding documentation](./docs/en/guides/compile/compile.md) to see whether the plugin is available on Windows.
-If you want to try the latest features or run on the Windows, however, you can compile the latest codes yourself, as the guide below.

 # Compile
 As SkyWalking Satellite is using `Makefile`, compiling the project is as easy as executing a command in the root directory of the project.